You-Gao/Blog/_life/2024-07-25-my-productivity-setup.md

 ## Terminal and Tiling Manager

-The first actual modification I made to my environment was spending a couple hours editing my .bashrc to give it a good feel everytime I loaded it up.
+The first actual modification I made to my environment was spending a couple hours editing my terminal configs to give it a good feel everytime I loaded it up.
 There's no point in productivity other than the creative aspect of making sure its a unique and separate mental mode.
 I also made sure to download a folder of fun / aesthetic images to randomize each boot with; very important that they match the theme you configured as well.
-Anyways heres the end results of .bashrc faningaling: Banner that tells me weather, class, and time.
-A quote to ponder on for 1 second.
-A large ASCII drawing that I spent too long customizing.
+Another very important thing to do is to go in and cusotmize your .bashrc to print something fun like a quote or ascii image out everytime it opens.

+Another key thing for my environment besides the terminal is the tiling manager.
+It allows me to consciously context switch between tasks, which helps me dial in on the tasks/purpose I gave a specific window.
+This practice does seem restricive at first, but the productivity gain from it in constrast to alt-tabbing on Windows is greatly appreciated.

+The 5 named windows I have are:
+1. Google
+2. PDF
+3. Joplin
+4. Terminal
+5. Habitica/To-Do

 ## Joplin

+A pretty solid open-source note taking app.
+I know Obsidian exists, but I already have a system going on for me and the trade-off isn't there for me to switch over.
+I have largely 3 groups of tag that I utilize and browse through which are based on their purpose.
+Each tag essentially lets you view the notes or sub-notebooks attaches wihch are usually just textbook readings etc. I'll list them below for you to judge if they are effective.
+Overall though, Jopling solid .md note taker, minimal and effective.

+* .compsci and .human (my two majors)
+* /basher, /designer /jupyter, /vimer, /vscoder (prospective career paths)
+* #life, #phil, $facts, $work (general categories for life)

 ## Habitica

+This app is one of the more interesting ones of the list.
+The app aims to gamify daily tasks, habits, and to-do lists in a positive way.
+And it does largely achieve that atleast for me.
+The thing with any habit tracker/daily task app; for it to be effective you need to do critical inquiry about what are you goals in life and then go in to set them up in the app.
+In a sense you are developing your "virtual self" that mirrors what you want to be in reality.
+It's a continuous process to reflect and see what other things you would like to artificially incentivize.
+On that point as well, you can create separate accounts for school, work, or however you want to segment it.

 ## To-do

-<br/><br/>

-## Citations
+The classic to-do list everyone has.
+I use Microsoft because it syncs flagged emails and to Outlook's calendar so it is integrated.
+I don't use it too often for daily tasks then I would like, just because I'm not the greatest at estimating out what to do for the day.
+It is mostly used to store book-lists of what I plan on reading next, things I need to review, and serves as a general backlog for categories.

+(I skipped PDF, but it's some generic one that I always have to check htop for)